Fees & Funding

 FEE-HELP available to eligible domestic students

-If you are an Australian citizen or an eligible permanent resident, you are able to access the FEE-HELP loan scheme that assists eligible students to pay their tuition fees.
+If you are an Australian citizen, on a New Zealand Special Category visa (SCV) or permanent humanitarian visa holder and meet the residency requirements, then you may be eligible to apply for FEE Help.
 Under this scheme, the Australian Government pays the amount of the loan directly to ACPE.
 You are able to repay your loan through the Australian taxation system once your income rises above the minimum threshold for compulsory repayment.
 Additional information about the FEE-HELP loan scheme is available from the Government website.
 Specific information about FEE-HELP and its administration at ACPE is available from the Policies and Procedures section of the ACPE website.

 ACPE Payment option

 If you do not want to use the FEE HELP scheme to fund your studies, you may elect to pay the College directly.
 You are able to pay your tuition fees in full single payment or by instalments.
 Tuition fees for any semester have to be paid by the first Friday following the census date of that semester.

 Am I eligble for Centrelink payments while I am studying?